Vijaylande14/Vijaylande14/README.md

 I specialize in Machine Learning, Backend Development, and Data Science.
 Currently, I’m deepening my expertise in advanced Python and diving into machine learning algorithms like SVM and Logistic Regression.
 I enjoy leveraging frameworks like Flask and Django to build robust web applications, while always staying curious about integrating AI-driven solutions into my projects.

-During my internship at Brillect, I worked on various Python-related tasks and machine learning projects, which helped me develop both my technical abilities and problem-solving skills.
+During my internship at Brillect Tech Solutions Pvt Ltd, I worked on various Python-related tasks and machine learning projects, which helped me develop both my technical abilities and problem-solving skills.

 "I hold an MCA from G.H.
 Raisoni University and have a strong foundation in machine learning.
 I’m always seeking to expand my knowledge and apply it to real-world applications that make an impact. 🚀"